 Exercise Price.
 The exercise price for any option granted under the Employee Plan may not be less than the fair market value of the Common Stock on the date of grant.
 Fair market value is defined in the Employee Plan as the closing price for the Common Stock on Nasdaq on the date of the option award.
-The fair market value of the Common Stock was \$3.13 on October 1, 2004.
+The fair market value of the Common Stock was \$2.85 on November 3, 2004.

 Terms of Option Awards.
-For all awards under the Employee Plan, the minimum vesting period is twelve (12) months after grant and the maximum exercise period is five years after vesting.
+For all awards under the Employee Plan, the minimum vesting period is six (6) months after grant and the maximum exercise period is five years after vesting.
 Payment for shares purchased pursuant to exercise of an option award must be made at the time of exercise in cash or other payment method approved by the Committee.

 Term of the Employee Plan.
-The Employee Plan terminates three years from the date of shareholder approval and no awards may be granted thereafter.
+The Employee Plan terminates three years from December 15, 2004 or such other date as the Board may determine, and no awards may be granted thereafter.